boer-way/essays/flax-trial/README.md

 ## Flax Markets

 The Flax plant is very versitle.
-Flax varities can be used for many applications and adapts well to various conditions.
-Examples include textiles such as "linen fabric for clothing", building materials such as "linseed oil", sails for ships and string and also food omega rich "Flax seed".
+Flax varities can be used and processed for many applications and adapts well to various conditions.
+Examples include flax grown for textiles such as "linen fabric for clothing", construction applications such as "linseed oil", sails for ships, string and also flax seeds for food omega rich "Flax seed".
 Flax grows internationally and has been collected and used for these examples and more for thousands of years.

 ## Flax in America